mareloraby/Kite-Air/README.md

 - nodemailer
 - jquery

+## To test the different functionalities, you can:
+- try signing up, signing in, opening your profile, changing your personal details
+- try searching for a flight going from Cairo (code: CAI) to Canada (code: YYZ) with departure date 10/01/2022 and arrival date 22/01/2022, choose a departure and return flight, choose your seats and checkout with the dummy card number: 4242 4242 4242, expiry: 12/25, cvv: 123.

 # Database
  To provide database access for Kite Air, we used mongoose (a MongoDB object modeling tool designed to work in an asynchronous environment).